 3. Don’t Forget About the Battery

 Hoverboards require a battery in order to move around – this is a big piece of the hoverboard … without it, it will be useless.
 Therefore, you need to make sure you’re getting a good battery.
 Lithium Ion batteries have a good amount of power behind them and are much better than the other type of rechargeable batteries currently on the market.
 Have you noticed hoverboards in the news that have been catching on fire?
-This is because people didn’t research the battery before they made the purchase – the cheapest batteries have a tendency to catch on fire.
+This is because people and kids didn’t research the battery before they made the purchase – the cheapest batteries have a tendency to catch on fire.

 4. The Wheel Size